eudemonia-research/cryptonet/README.md

 ## Standards

 This are some of the possibilities for 'default' structures.
+Look in cryptonet.standards; it's pretty easy to read.

 ### Block